-SGHH4383 - International Property Market
+SBEH4383 - International Property Market

-This course is an introduction to international property markets, focusing on fundamental aspects that shape different markets in different parts of the world.
-These aspects include those which are generally similar among different countries, and those which differ because of geographic, cultural, political and administrative boundaries.
+An introduction to international property market, focussing on the fundamental aspects that shape up different markets in different parts of the world.
+These aspects included those which generally similar among countries and those which differ by geographic, cultural, political, and administrative boundaries.